We love instant pleasure and comforts at the cost of our health

 The contract is a freely made decision that is designed and intended to bind oneself in the future.
 It’s very useful in our day-to-day life.

 - First of all, what we can learn from Ulysses Pact is that our willpower is generally not that strong to resist strong temptations in life.
 We succumb to those temptations easily.
 We, therefore, need something more than willpower.
 So, it’s a better idea to reinforce our willpower with reward and punishment.

 - Second, whenever we feel we are weak in handling our habits or addictions for temptations, then we should invoke Ulysses Pact while making any plan or strategy for that purpose.

 - Third, it’s easier to avoid any temptation rather than resisting the same.
 Ulysses also avoided the temptation by blocking the ears of sailors with wax and tying himself tightly with the mast.
 Rather than directly facing the sirens and resisting the temptation.

-The best way to challenge these urges, impulses and temptations and enhance our willpower is through our mindful behaviour.
+The best way to challenge these urges, impulses, and temptations and enhance our willpower is through our mindful behavior.

 Our behavior and actions should not be impulsive, reactive, and mindless.

-We should respond to situation appropriately as the need demands.
-When we are attentive, focused and present on the moment, we are fully conscious and aware.
-We will the make conscious choices.
-Hence our behaviour is mindful.
+We should respond to situations appropriately as the need demands.
+When we are attentive, focused, and present in the moment, we are fully conscious and aware.
+We will make conscious choices.
+Hence our behavior is mindful.
 Even if we are eating tempting food items, it doesn’t matter as long as we are conscious about our eating.